MEET THE ANIMALS

 Bubblegum is our spicy little toddler pony!
 She loves attention and wants to be close to everyone (especially if you have treats).
 She still has some work to do before anyone would be able to ride her, but we hope to get her there.

-Waffles, Muffin, Flapjack, and Maple
+Waffles, Flapjack, and Muffin

 Llama (Lama glama), is a domesticated livestock species, descendant of the guanaco (Lama guanicoe), and one of the South American members of the camel family, Camelidae (order Artiodactyla).
 The llama is primarily a pack animal, but it is also used as a source of food, wool, hides, tallow for candles, and dried dung for fuel.
 Llama herds are found primarily in Bolivia, Peru, Colombia, Ecuador, Chile, and Argentina, and they have been exported to other countries.